Here’s who is on Time’s 2022 Person of the Year shortlist

 Protests have swept across Iran since mid-September after the death of 22-year-old Mahsa Amini in police custody.
 Amini was arrested for improperly wearing a hijab.

-The historic protests have created an unprecedented challenge for the Iranian regime, which has cracked down hard with security forces and killed what is estimated to be hundreds of protesters.
+The historic protests have created an unprecedented challenge for the Iranian government, which has cracked down hard with security forces and killed an estimated hundreds of protesters.

 At the World Cup, the Iranian soccer team refused to sing the national anthem in a show of support for protesters.